4 Big Summer Challenges and How HR Can Manage Them

 3. Managing PTO

 The solution: The best way to handle these requests is to put clear language in your employee handbook that requires employees to give ample notice for any time off requests.
-That way, managers can plan in advance to ensure that teams are still working efficiently.
+That way, managers can plan to ensure that teams are still working efficiently.

 Practical tip: To avoid claims of preferential treatment – or even more severe claims such as retaliation – ensure that you have clear policies in place when it comes to handling time off requests fairly.
 This can include: